1935 Labor Day hurricane: Impact

+Florida governor David Sholtz described Horseshoe Beach in Dixie County" as "completely isolated, with nearly every home there destroyed".
+A loss of roughly 80% of commercial timber occurred in neighboring Taylor County, where approximately 300 families became homeless.
+In Gainesville, a large pine tree struck an engineering department building at the University of Florida.
+Governor Sholtz also reported high winds and that "all communications facilities have been disrupted" in Tallahassee.
 The storm brought over 5 in of rain to parts of Georgia when it passed over the state between September 4–5.
 The heavy rainfall in southern Georgian counties led to the spoilage of cotton.
 Attendant winds also ruined crops and inflicted minor damage to property, including a power line falling on a store in Quitman, which set the building on fire.
 Barometric pressures fell to 28.9 inHg at Valdosta, the lowest ever recorded there.
-Property damage along the coastal regions of South Carolina amounted to $15,000, with the damage primarily occurring in the vicinity of Beaufort, Georgetown, and Walterboro.